ymanshur/portfolio/2022_widya_toba_ai.md

 ![Jenkins](https://img.shields.io/badge/jenkins-%232C5263.svg?style=for-the-badge&logo=jenkins&logoColor=white)
 ![Docker](https://img.shields.io/badge/docker-%230db7ed.svg?style=for-the-badge&logo=docker&logoColor=white)

-It is Widya Analytic main baseline product which has been developed using Vue.js, Django REST Framework, and PostgreSQL.
+It is Widya Analytic main baseline product.
 In general, this app provides artificial intelligence technology primarily for trend recognition and text sentiment analysis.
-Toba.ai performs an ETL data pipeline using Airflow to crawl data sources, manage the data lake and transform the data into a structured data table.
+Toba.AI performs an ETL data pipeline using Airflow to crawl data sources from Instagram and Twitter, manage the data lake and transform the data into a structured data table.

-I have been developing the API that returns analytical insight of a social media (Instagram) account.
+I have been developing the API that returns **analytical insight of a social media** (Instagram) account.
 The data is presented by graph and statistics numbers at the 'Statistik' and 'Top Post' tabs.
-The API needs complex queries to aggregate the cube of structured analytical data including the time series of account data, sentiment and another account insight.*digital certificates issued by Privy**.
+The API needs complex queries to aggregate the cube of structured analytical data including the time series of account data, sentiment and another account insight.

 **Tech Stack:**